Special education in the United Kingdom

-Special educational needs (SEN), also known as special educational needs and disabilities (SEND) in the United Kingdom refers to the education of children who require different education provision to the mainstream system.
+Special educational needs (SEN), also known as special educational needs and disabilities (SEND) in England refers to the education of children who require different education provision to the mainstream system.

-Definition
+Meaning

-The definition of SEN is set out in the Education Act 1996 and was amended in the Special Educational Needs and Disability Bill of 2001.
+The meaning of SEN is set out in the Education Act 1996 and was amended in the Special Educational Needs and Disability Bill of 2001.
 Currently, a child or young person is considered to have SEN if they have a disability or learning difficulty that means they need special educational provision.
 Special educational provision means that the child needs support that would not generally be provided to a child of the same age in a mainstream school.